Skip to content

 Why the Benefit Period Matters So Much

 This decision is similar to broader retirement planning strategies, such as determining how to replace income after retirement or evaluating why people buy long term care insurance.
 In each case, the goal is to manage financial risk over time rather than simply minimizing short-term cost.
+Optimizing for the lowest premium without evaluating the adequacy of the benefit period creates a coverage gap that can be far more costly than the premium savings.

 Without sufficient coverage duration, even a well-designed policy can fall short.
-Long term care costs can accumulate quickly, particularly for extended care situations involving assisted living or memory care.
-Once benefits are exhausted, individuals must rely on personal savings, family support, or other resources to continue care.
+Long term care costs accumulate quickly, particularly for extended care situations involving assisted living or memory care.
+The 2025 Milliman LTC Index estimates the average projected lifetime long-term care cost for a 65-year-old at approximately $135,000 — but that average conceals a wide distribution, with extended-duration cases carrying costs that far exceed the average.
+Once benefits are exhausted, individuals must rely on personal savings, family support, or ultimately Medicaid to continue funding care.
+The benefit period is the line between the policy bearing that cost and the individual bearing it.

-How Benefit Periods Interact with Other Policy Features
+How Benefit Periods Interact With Other Policy Features

 How to Choose the Right Benefit Period